kylewelt/FE-Assessment/README.md

 Instructions for each task can be found in this readme.
 Please use best practices when solving these tasks.

-This challenge shouldn't take more than an hour or so to complete, so please timebox your efforts.
-There are a couple bonus/extra tasks that you can complete if you have time.
+This challenge should take around an hour or so to complete, so please timebox your efforts.
+There is a bonus/extra task that you can complete if you have time or would like to.

 # Startup
 Install the dependencies using `npm i`